G-Research/common-actions/github-release/README.md

 A newline-separated list of paths to some binary data to upload to the release as a release asset.

+## `dry-run`

+Set this to any value which is not `"false"` to skip the actual push, instead only printing out what would be done.

 # Why?

 GitHub releasing is an operation which is intended to happen in a privileged context.